ShayneBauzon/aicurate/README.md

 *   **Expected**:
     *   **Navbar**: Point out the navigation links ("Features", "Demo", "Testimonials"), the "Download Now" button, and the "Logout" button.
         *   *"The main page features a clean navbar for easy navigation and access to key sections like downloading the extension or logging out."*
-    *   **Hero Section**: Briefly mention the value proposition and the custom logo.
+    *   **Hero Section**: Briefly mention the value proposition: "AIcurate helps you verify information instantly".
+Note the animated text.
-        *   *"The hero section clearly communicates AIcurate's mission: to help users browse with confidence by identifying problematic content."*
+        *   *"The hero section clearly communicates AIcurate's mission: to help users browse with confidence by identifying problematic content through real-time verification."*
     *   **Features Section**: Highlight the three core features verbally (Real-Time AI Detection, In-Page AI Explanation, User Feedback System).
-        *   *"AIcurate offers powerful features: real-time detection of misinformation, clear in-page explanations with sources, and a user feedback system to continuously improve its accuracy."*
+        *   *"AIcurate offers powerful features: real-time detection of misinformation, clear in-page explanations with sources for verification, and a user feedback system to continuously improve its accuracy."*
     *   **Demo Section ("See AIcurate in Action")**: Transition to this for the interactive part.
         *   *"Now, let's see a practical demonstration of how AIcurate works."*
     *   **Social Proof Section**: Briefly mention.